Kidoz (CVE:KIDZ) Stock Price Up 21.3% – Still a Buy?

-Separately, Fundamental Research set a C$0.58 target price on Kidoz and gave the company a “buy” rating in a research report on Tuesday, November 26th.
+Separately, Fundamental Research set a C$0.58 target price on Kidoz and gave the company a “buy” rating in a research note on Tuesday, November 26th.

 About Kidoz